 The parameter file, containing PEET parameter assignments in Matlab syntax.
 See the PEET man page for additional details.

-Command scripts that will distributed to user-selected computers for execution.
+Command scripts containing "chunks" that will distributed to user-selected computers for execution.

 Optimal alignments found for tomogram #k particles during alignment iteration #m - 1.
 PEET uses the contents as inputs subject to further refinement in iteration #m.
 These files are in "comma separated value" (.csv) format, so they can be examined or modified in text editors or in spreadsheet programs like Excel or OpenOffice Calc.
 "MOTL" stands for motive list, a set of rotations, translations, and other information about each particle, including the correlation coefficient from the alignment with the reference.